PathPlanning/CBS--PrioritizedPlanning--MP/README.md

     Optional parameter, default value is 0
 - parallelize_paths_1 - use path parallelization technique in Push and rotate algorithm (without this option only one agent is moving at every time step in the solution).
 Can be `true` or `false`, considered for Push and rotate algorithm.
 Optional parameter, default value is false
 - parallelize_paths_2 - use additional parallelization technique in Push and rotate algorithm (allows to increase parallelization ratio, but significantly slows algorihm down).
 Can be `true` or `false`, considered for Push and rotate algorithm.
 When using this option, option parallelize_paths_1 is set to `true`.
 Optional parameter, default value is false

+### Section `options` - definition of the testing parameters.
+Contains following tags:
+- agents_file - common prefix for the input files with agents’ description
+- tasks_count - number of input files with agents’ description: in testing files with names of the form `agents_file-n.xml` are used for all `n` from 1 to tasks_count.
+Optional parameter, default value is 1
+- agents_range - `min` and `max` attributes specify minimal and maximal number of agents for testing.
+When single_execution=`false`, number of agents is  gradually increased from `min` to `max` with the step agents_step and the algorithm is being run on corresponding subset of agent set.
+If algorithm fails to find the solution or runs longer then some fixed time limit, testing of current scenario terminates.
+Optional parameter, by default minimal number of agents is 1 and maximal is the same as number of agents in the agents file
+- agents_step - incrementation step of number of agents for testing.
+Optional parameter, default value is 1
+- maxtime - maximal running time of the algorihm in milliseconds.
+Optional parameter, default value is 1000
 - single_execution - can be `true` or `false`.
 If option is set to `true`, the algorithm will be executed only once for the first agents file with the number of agents equal to `max` attribute in agents_range option.
 Output file format will also be different (see "Output data" section).
 Optional parameter, default value is false
 - aggregated_results - save separate testing results for each agents file or aggregated results over all agents files.
 Optional parameter, default value is true
 - logpath - path to the directory, where log will be stored (optional parameter, by default log is stored to the same directory where the input file is located)
 - logfilename - name of the log file (optional parameter, by default name of the log file has the form `input_file_name_log.xml` where "input_file_name.xml" is a name of the main input file)

 ### Files with agents’ descriptions
 For each agent its own tag `agent` is provided with following attributes: